padloc/padloc/README.md

     4. Commit your changes: git commit -m 'Some meaningful commit message'
     5. Push to the branch: git push origin my-feature-branch
     6. Submit a pull request!

-## What's next

-A couple of things that we are planning for the near future:

-- Creating backups
-- Export to CSV (and possibly other open formats)
-- Quick delete in list view
-- End-to-end testing